 - A lack of flexibility - Inflexibility in the hamstrings and calves is one of the leading causes of running injuries

 All of these issues can result in injury and dramatically reduce your running efficiency.
-The good news is that once they have been identified, they can all be relatively easily fixed with a combination of core strength building, flexibility work and the right choice of running shoes.
-Read more about how to choose the right running shoes and try the ASICS Shoe Finder .
+However, once identified through gait analysis, they can all be relatively easily fixed with a combination of core strength building, flexibility work and the right choice of running shoe.
+Read more about how to choose the right running shoes.

-Gait analysis is important because it helps to identify your running style.
-That knowledge can then be used to reduce the amount of compensating the body is forced to do when you run.
-Imbalances around the joints mean that large muscle groups such as the hamstrings, glutes and quads often do less of the work then they’re supposed to.
+Gait analysis is important because it can help to reduce the amount of compensating the body is forced to do when we run.
+Imbalance around the joints means that large muscle groups such as the hamstrings, glutes and quads often do less of the work then they’re supposed to.
 In their place, smaller stabilising muscles have to step in and compensate.
-If these stabilising muscles are forced to compensate mile after mile, then that extra train can lead to long-term niggles and injuries that affect your ability to train consistently.
-Essentially, it’s an injury that’s waiting to happen.
-That’s why, if you take your running seriously, the knowledge a gait analysis can provide you with is invaluable.

-If you’re an experienced runner with a good idea of the running shoes that are best suited to your running type and you do not experience frequent or recurring injuries, then gait analysis may not be particularly beneficial to you.
-However, for newer runners, gait analysis is a great way to learn more about your running style, what you can do to improve it and which types of running shoes are likely to be the best fit for you.
+If you’re an experienced runner with a good idea of the running shoes that are best suited to your running type and you do not experience frequent or recurring injuries, gait analysis may not be necessary for you.
+However, for newer runners, ASICS gait analysis is a great way to learn more about your running style, what you can do to improve it and which type of shoe is likely to be the best fit for you.
 You’ll also get the opportunity to try on different pairs of running shoes with an expert, who’ll be able to provide advice and suggest shoes that you may not have considered.

 You should never be charged for gait analysis unless you’re receiving